jtburgess/indigo-TP-LInk/README.md

 # Indigo TP-Link

-Version 0.9.9 is now Python 3 compatible, and has been tested with Indigo 2022.1
+Version 0.9.9 and newer are Python 3 compatible, and have been tested with Indigo 2022.1

 ## Overview